akonkia/domeknadrzewie/_posts/2026-03-15-pierwsze-karty-poczatek-cyklu.md

 At the turn of winter and early spring, the first weekly cards began to appear in the project.
 This is the moment when Domek na Drzewie moved from building structure into creating a regular practice.
-The cards were created as a simple form of pause — something you can take with you on a walk or return to during the week.
+The cards were created as a simple form of pause, something you can take with you on a walk or return to during the week.
 Each one is grounded in what is currently happening in nature: changes in light, temperature, sound, and pace.
 They are not instructions.
 They are invitations.

 ##About the #domeknadrzewie52 series ##
-Over time, the cards began to form a cycle — 52 weeks of mindfulness rooted in the rhythm of the seasons.
+Over time, the cards began to form a cycle: 52 weeks of mindfulness rooted in the rhythm of the seasons.
 Each week offers:
 a simple observation or practice in nature a theme emerging from the current seasonal moment a few reflection questions

 What began as individual attempts started to create a repeating rhythm.
 A rhythm you can return to.
-The series is not a closed story, but a process — something that evolves with time, weather, and experience.
+The series is not a closed story, but a process, something that evolves with time, weather, and experience.

 ##Week 11 — Emergence##
 Early spring does not arrive suddenly.
-It does not demand attention — it appears in small signals.
+It does not demand attention, it appears in small signals.
 This week focuses on what is just beginning to emerge.
 Step outside and pause for a moment.
 Listen to the sounds: birds singing, distant calls, the movement of air through branches.